-With pancakes top of his breakfast wishlist, even though I make them almost every weekend at home (I know right?!
-I like to shake things up myself!), we decided it was finally time to visit The Diner in Camden.
+Pancakes are top of his breakfast wishlist, even though I make them almost every weekend at home (I know right?!
+I like to shake things up myself!).
+So we decided it was finally time to visit The Diner in Camden.
 Having been on ‘The List’ for ages (it’s ever growing guys!), it only kept getting put to the side as I don’t like to queue for brunch.
-I like somewhere you can book and arrive at your designated time and sit down straight away – in the mornings I get HANGRY!
-Like not normal hunger, but seriously irritable if I’m hungry, especially if I’ve been to the gym and not eaten shortly after (I totally relate to the snickers advert! haha).
+I like somewhere you can book and arrive at your designated time and sit down straight away.
+In the mornings I get HANGRY!
+Like not normal hunger, but seriously irritable if I’m hungry.
+Especially if I’ve been to the gym and not eaten shortly after.
+I totally relate to the snickers advert! haha.

 With a short waiting list for midday on a bank holiday Monday, we didn’t wander far before being called back by text for our table – it can’t have been more than ten minutes.

 The interior was like a diner setting from the movies (I can only compare it to this as I’ve never been to America myself), with booth style seating, wooden tables and chairs and bare brickwork walls.
 The booths and seating along the edge were all covered in dark leather, contrasting against the woods and brickwork, giving the place a clean, simple yet contemporary feel.

 The breakfast menu is on offer all day, which is perfect for late risers – I don’t always get out to a restaurant before 11am after a morning gym session, so this is great for me!
 There’s plenty of options, including all the usuals like Eggs Benedict, French Toast and Omelette, and lots of different dishes too like Breakfast Burritos, Corned Beef Hash and Red Velvet Pancakes.
 The drinks menu is just as extensive, with plenty of soft drink options, hot drinks and hard shakes – for those who fancy a boozier brunch (I know it’s all the rage right now!).